mozilla/REALISE-Performance/data/README.md

 - `single_alert_taskcluster_metadata_retry_id`: _ NaN _.
 - `single_alert_taskcluster_metadata_task_id`: _ NaN _.
 - `single_alert_t_value`: The value of magnitude of change associated with the alert.
 It is defined through code [here](https://github.com/mozilla/treeherder/blob/master/treeherder/perfalert/perfalert/__init__.py#L157).
-- `single_alert_series_signature_test`: It is the test aasociated with the signature of the given alert.

 ## Timeseries data